unhcr/koboloadeR/README.md

 * Adding a `kobo_bar_one_facet` function to generate bar chart for all `select_one` questions facetted on questions tagged as `facet` in the data analysis plan

 * Adding a `kobo_correlate` function to generate dot plot for all `integer` questions correlated with integer questions tagged as `correlate` in the data analysis plan

+* Adding a `kobo_boxplot_facet` function to generate box plot for all `integer` questions faceted with categorical questions tagged as `facet` in the data analysis plan

 ## Shiny Apps